 Sept 31 & Oct 1 No change in Mother’s condition.
 All we can do is make her comfortable and wait.
 I made arrangements to leave for Maui on Wednesday.
 I had to make a decision between the living and the dying.

 Oct 2 Mother passed away.
 I was with her to the very end.
 She is in heaven now and will have a front row seat for the wedding.

 Oct 3 Spent several hours with the funeral company.
 Lots of decisions to make.
-Once again, Marci must be the “go-to” person.
-That afternoon I picked - up Karen and Craig at their temporary storage unit, turned in the rental car and from the airport I took the hotel shuttle back to the airport hotel.
+Once again, Marci had to be the “go-to” person.
+That afternoon I picked - up Karen and Craig at their temporary storage unit, turned in the rental car, and took the shuttle back to the hotel.

 Oct 4 Up early to catch the 4:30 shuttle to the airport for our 6:30 flight.
-Gary & Mike are held up in traffic but we don’t wait long before we are on our way to the Maui condo.
+Gary & Mike were held up in traffic but we didn’t wait long before we were on our way to the Maui condo.
 Thank goodness all wedding decisions have been made.

 Heidi and Steve arrived for a small afternoon get-together.
 I last saw them March 2016 so we had plenty to talk about.

-Oct 5 I was working on the pictures of Doris for the funeral home and the church.
+Oct 5 I worked on the pictures of Doris for the funeral home and the church.
 I also completed Doris’ biography to be used at the church and the Waukon newspaper.

 Happy Birthday Karen!
 Dinner was at Honu Seafood & Pizza restaurant in Lahaina.
 The food was delicious and Kathleen made sure we received the best service.